delaneyj/datastar/code/go/site/static/md/examples/active_search.md

 />
 ```

-The input issues a `GET` to `/active_search/data` with the input value bound to `$search`.
+The input issues a `GET` to `/active_search/data` with the input value bound to `search`.
 The `debounce_1000ms` modifier ensures that the search is not issued on every keystroke, but only after the user has stopped typing for 1 second.
 This modifiers will be covered in more detail in the [reference section](/reference).